W16: Swaledale Challenge Day 5 (new)

 A classic short circular walk from the picturesque village of Muker, traversing the dramatic Swale Gorge, then on to the remote and historic hamlet of Keld.
 From there we head back towards Muker along a high level track over the flanks of Kisdon Hill with glorious views of the surrounding fells.

 Meet at Richmond Castle's Main Gate at 2.30pm.
-Free - thanks to the support of National Lottery players through a grant from the Heritage Lottery Fund.
+Free, with thanks to the support of National Lottery players through a grant from the Heritage Lottery Fund.
+Please book a place

 Join English Heritage's Lead Historian, for this project, and discover the castle's history from 1854 to WWII.
 Learn about its rejuvenation by the military after centuries of decline and hear stories of those who worked or were detained here.